Dynamic Settings

 - You use a

-that has never been passed to the ValueChecker API before: Example: “Android Tablets”. - The API identifies it as a new category and creates a new mapping for this category using smart analysis (the extracted word “Tablets” is equal to our core category “Tablets”). * If for some reason a mapping cannot be automatically assigned, the request will continue in the generic category of “All Other Products” until our QA team can manually ascertain the mapping.
+client_categorythat has never been passed to the ValueChecker API before: Example: “Android Tablets”. - The API identifies it as a new category and creates a new mapping for this category using smart analysis (the extracted word “Tablets” is equal to our core category “Tablets”). * If for some reason a mapping cannot be automatically assigned, the request will continue in the generic category of “All Other Products” until our QA team can manually ascertain the mapping.

 - That mapping (your category of “Android Tablets” to our core category